 We show that any topological sorting of this DAG corresponds to a valid solution of the instance.
-The difficult part is how, without knowing the DAG, to navigate the triangulation and perform the flips in an order that corresponds to a topological sorting of the DAG.
-We present a {\em very simple} nondeterministic algorithm that performs a sequence of ``flip/move"-type local actions in a triangulation; each local action has constant-many choices.
-The key is to show that there exists such a sequence of actions that corresponds to a topological sorting of the DAG associated with a solution to the instance, and that the length of this sequence is linear in the number of nodes in the DAG.
-This will allow the nondeterministic algorithm to be simulated by an $O^*(c^k)$-time deterministic algorithm.
-To achieve the above goal, we develop structural results that reveal some of the intricacies of this fundamental and challenging problem.
+The difficult part is how, without knowing the DAG, to navigate the triangulations and perform the flips in an order that corresponds to a topological sorting of the DAG.
+The key is to show that there exists a sequence of ``flip/move''-type local actions in the triangulations, where each local action has constantly-many choices, that corresponds to a topological sorting of the DAG associated with a solution to the instance, and such that the length of this sequence is linear in the number of nodes in the DAG.
+This enables us to present a search-tree algorithm that searches for such a sequence in $\Ostar(c^k)$ time.
+To achieve the above goal, we develop results that reveal some of the structural intricacies of this fundamental and challenging problem.